Wish you could draw – or even knew how to start?

 ~ David Hockney

-You will access your inner Bold Soul by following very practical steps.
-I will do a demonstration, then guide you to make your own drawing and painting each session.
+You’ll access your quiet-but-ever-present inner Bold Soul by following practical steps to make a picture … I’ll demonstrate, then guide you to make your own drawing and painting each session.

 And I’ve studied Graphic Design.
 Twice.

-The first I completed, a Bachelor of Design (Visual Communication) which covered design principles beautifully yet was before computers were in every room of every building, let alone every pocket … After a change of pace and 2 boys – teaching for Ruth through almost all of it – I did the majority of an Advanced Diploma in Graphic Design to learn to apply computer magic to my design skills… So you can see why my art style is ‘graphic’.
+The first I completed, a Bachelor of Design (Visual Communication) which covered design principles beautifully yet was before computers were in every room of every building, let alone every pocket … After a change of pace and 2 boys – teaching for Ruth through almost all of it – I did the majority of an Advanced Diploma in Graphic Design to learn to apply computer magic to my design skills… You can see why my art style is ‘graphic’!